Vedavyaas/Summarizer/README.md

 ```

-Ensure Ollama service is running and accessible at the URL specified in your application.properties.
+Ensure Ollama service is running and accessible at the URL specified in application.yml.

 Git push errors: